How I Got Through The Anxiety Shit-Storm That Was My Life

-On the morning of April 9, 2019, I was brushing my teeth in the bathroom when, out of nowhere, a panic attack hit me.
-It started with an intense wave of dizziness and the bizarre loss of hearing that strikes right before you faint.
+On the morning of April 9, 2019, I was brushing my teeth in the bathroom when—out of nowhere—I was hit by a panic attack.
+It started with an intense wave of dizziness, a sort of floating sensation and a sudden and bizarre loss of hearing along with ear pressure.
 At the time, I thought I could be having an allergic reaction.
 I grabbed my EpiPen and told my husband that something was seriously wrong.

 The room spun, my breathing was shallow, and the only thing I felt was a sense of impending doom.
 I lay down in bed, and ended up staying there for 3 weeks.

 Skip to 7 Things That Helped Me With Anxiety